 - Prep: Preheat your oven to 325° F. Grease a 9 inch cake pan with shortening (use a paper towel and make sure to get into all the corners well).
 Then, dust the pan with flour, tapping it around so the shortening is coated.
 This will ensure your cake pops out perfectly after baking!

 - Bake: Pour cake batter into your prepared pan and bake for 45 to 50 minutes.
 A toothpick inserted in the middle of the cake will pull out some moist crumbs, but not wet batter.
 Let cake cool in the pan for 10 minutes, then invert onto a cooling rack (do this twice to get it right side up) and let it cool completely before frosting.
+Once it's cooled, you can slice through the waist of the cake to make two thinner layers.

 - Make the Frosting: Place cream cheese and butter in a medium mixing bowl and cream on high speed with an electric mixer, for 2 minutes.
 Add the cookie butter and mix until well creamed.
 Add the powdered sugar & vanilla, and mix on medium speed until creamy.
 Mix in the salt, cinnamon, and heavy cream.
 If the frosting is too soft, chill it until it sets up and re-mix to smooth it back out.
 Frost the cooled cake with a butter knife or offset spatula and create swoops and swirls for a pretty look.